rainman456/rainman456/README.md

  I spend most of my time exploring systems programming, reverse engineering, and building tools that help me (and others) understand complex systems better.

- Currently, I’m working on launching my personal blog — expect technical deep-dives, dev logs, and research write-ups coming soon!
+ Currently, I’m working on different projects and launching my personal blog mostly about those projects — expect technical deep-dives, dev logs, and research write-ups coming soon!

  Feel free to reach out or connect with me on [X](https://x.com/DersonEfox) — I’m always open to chat, collaborate, or just nerd out about tech.